Xe/site/blog/coding-on-an-ipad-2018-04-14-2018.markdown

 iPad.

-The iPad is a remarkably capable device in its own right, even without the apps that let me do things like commit to git or edit text files in git repos.
+The iPad is a remarkably capable device in its own right, even without the apps that let me commit to git or edit text files in git repos.
 Out of the gate, if I did not work in a primarily code-focused industry, I am certain that I could use an iPad for all of my work tasks and I would be more than happy with it.
 With just Notes, iWork and the other built-in apps even, you can do literally anything a consumer would want out of a computing device.

-As things get more complicated though, you begin to want to be able to do things like write code from it.
+As projects and commitments get more complicated though, you begin to want to be able to write code from it.
 My Macbook died recently, and as such I've taken the time to try to get to learn how the iPad workflow is a little more hands-on (this post is being written from my iPad even).